quicksmiles/CCAFE_APP/docs/source/plan.rst

 **Non-Functional Requirements:**

 * **Security:** All user data must be purged after the R methods have been applied.
-* **Scalability:** The system should handle large datasets from GWAS and gnomAD efficiently.
+* **Scalability:** The system should handle large datasets from GWAS files and gnomAD datasets efficiently.
 * **Resource Management:** Constrain resources using Docker to ensure efficient usage on GCP.

 **Tech Stack:**

 * **Programming Languages:** Python (Flask), R
 * **Libraries/Tools:**
-  * `rpy2` for integrating R within Python.
+  * 'rpy2' or R scripts for integrating R within Python.
-  * Hail for querying gnomAD.
+  * Hail for querying and merging gnomAD data.
-  * Docker Compose for division of resources amongst tasks.
+  * Docker Compose for file system management and resource relationships amongst tasks.
-* **Hosting:** Google Cloud Platform (GCP) Virtual Machine.
+* **Hosting:** Google Cloud Platform (GCP) Virtual Machine and Dataproc.

-3. User Stories
+1. User Stories
 ---------------

-* As a researcher, I want to upload a GWAS summary statistics file and receive a merged file with allele frequencies from gnomAD so that I can perform further analysis efficiently.
+* As a researcher, I want to upload a GWAS summary statistics file and receive a merged file with case and control allele frequencies so that I can perform further analysis efficiently.
+* As a researcher, I want to recieve accurate and thoughfully reproduced GWAS fields so as not to propegate bad data.
-* As a data scientist, I want the system to apply R methods to the merged data directly from Python, allowing me to leverage both languages for analysis.
+* As a data scientist, I want an efficient system to apply R methods to large merged datasets directly from Python, allowing me to leverage both languages for analysis.
 * As a security-conscious user, I want my uploaded data to be deleted after processing to ensure privacy.

-4. System Architecture
+1. System Architecture
 -----------------------

 **High-Level Components:**

 * **Web Server (Flask):** Manages user uploads and handles requests.
 Runs in its own Docker container.
-* **Hail/gnomAD Querying:** Hail queries gnomAD for allele frequencies based on the "chromosome" and "position" variables.
+* **Hail for querying and merging:** Hail queries gnomAD for allele frequencies based on the "chromosome" and "position" variables.
 Merges this data with the user’s GWAS file.
 * **R Method Execution (rpy2):** The merged data is passed to R methods via `rpy2` or script execution.
 * **Task Queue (Celery/Redis):** Runs the long-running tasks (querying gnomAD, merging, R processing) in the background.
 Runs in a separate Docker container for scalability.
 * **Docker Compose:** Orchestrates containers for web server and task queue.